ceramicnetwork/CIPs/CIPs/CIP-23/CIP-23.md

 {
   "name": "Also Known As",
-  "description": "Accounts linked to your DID", "schema": "<reference-schema-DocID>"
+  "description": "Accounts linked to your DID", "schema": "<record-schema-DocID>"
 }
 ```

-### Reference Schema
+### Record Schema

-The reference schema defines a document which maintains an array of JSON objects that represent a DID's linked accounts.
+The record schema defines a document which maintains an array of JSON objects that represent a DID's linked accounts.
 Below find the fields that are contained in each object.

 | Property       | Description                                                  | Value            | Max Size  | Required | Example                                      |
 | -------------- | ------------------------------------------------------------ | ---------------- | --------- | -------- | -------------------------------------------- |